edish-github/Consensus/README.md

 ![System architecture](docs/diagrams/01-system-architecture.svg)

-Everything runs in the browser.
 No application server, no database, no authentication, no upload endpoint.

-The state the agent's tools mutate is **the same object the UI renders** — which is why the store is Zustand created at module scope rather than React Context: a tool's `execute()` runs from the WebMCP host, outside React, and cannot use hooks.
-That single constraint is what makes "the human and the agent are looking at one artifact" literally true rather than aspirational.
+**The state the agent's tools mutate is the same object the UI renders.** Not synchronised copies — the same object.
+That is why the store is Zustand created at module scope rather than React Context: a tool's `execute()` runs from the WebMCP host, outside React, and cannot use hooks.

-Plaintext lives in exactly one field of the data model, `PageChunk.text`, referenced by exactly two modules: the search indexer, and `readPage.ts` after a gate check.
+Plaintext lives in exactly one field of the data model, `PageChunk.text`, referenced by exactly two modules — the search indexer and `readPage.ts` after a gate check.
 Keeping the surface that narrow is what makes the security test tractable.